charlyknz/MetaMultistab/README.md

 *corresponding author

 ### Notes:
-Raw data for analysis can be found on Figshare.
+Raw data for analysis can be found on Figshare and must be stored in a folder labelled "Data".